randyv12/rails-521-webpack/README.md

 ## How to code!

-## Controller
-* Render the react component from a controller's action
+### Render the react component from a controller's action
 ```ruby
 class HomeController < ApplicationController
   def index